LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Experiments

 \subsection{Base-to-Novel Generalization}

-We compared our method with zero-shot CLIP, CoOp, CoCoOp, Maple, PromptSRC, Dept and TCP.
-Table \ref{tab:base2novel} shows the results across 11 datasets.
-Additionally, based on CoOp's degree of overfitting and the fine-grained nature of the datasets, we classified FGVCAircraft, EuroSAT, DTD, and UCF101 as challenging datasets.
+We compare our method with several representative baselines: zero-shot CLIP~\cite{clip}, CoOp~\cite{coop}, CoCoOp~\cite{cocoop}, LASP~\cite{lasp}, MaPLe~\cite{maple}, PromptSRC~\cite{promptsrc}, Dept~\cite{dept}, TCP~\cite{tcp}, MMA~\cite{mma}, and 2SFS~\cite{2SFS}.
+Among these, CoOp, CoCoOp, LASP, Dept, and TCP are text-prompting methods that introduce learnable prompts exclusively within the text encoder.
+In contrast, MaPLe, PromptSRC, and our method employ multi-modal prompting by incorporating prompts into both the visual and text encoders.
+Additionally, MMA and 2SFS are included as representative adapter-based approaches.
+Table \ref{tab:base2novel} presents the results across 11 datasets.
+Additionally, based on the performance of zero-shot CLIP and the fine-grained nature of the datasets, we classify FGVCAircraft, EuroSAT, DTD, and UCF101 as challenging datasets.
 Their overall accuracy is shown in Table \ref{tab:novel}.
-Overall, all current methods outperform CLIP on base classes, but their performance on novel classes shows limited improvement compared to CLIP and remains stagnant.
+Overall, all existing methods outperform CLIP on base classes, but their performance on novel classes shows only limited improvement compared to CLIP and remains stagnant.
+The model size used by all comparison methods is consistent.